Veterans Benefits & Information

 A copy of the veteran’s discharge papers from the military is needed to obtain the various benefits.
 In some cases, the veteran’s social security number may be used to verify military service data if the discharge cannot be located.
 If the discharge is unavailable, and the social security number is not associated with the service data, a copy of the discharge may be obtained from the national record archives.
 This process can take several weeks, so it is imperative that families have access to the discharge papers prior to the time of need.

 The local O.C.
 Veterans Service Office, located at 1300 S. Grand Avenue, Building B, Santa Ana, will actively pursue the rights of veterans of the United States Armed Forces, and their dependents and survivors, to receive Department of Veterans Affairs (DVA) benefits.
-They will work collaboratively with the DVA, with nationally chartered veterans organizations, and other, to assure that veterans, their dependents, and/or survivors, receive entitlements the veterans earned while serving in this Country’s military services.
+They will work collaboratively with the DVA, with nationally chartered veterans organizations, and others, to assure that veterans, their dependents, and/or survivors, receive entitlements the veterans earned while serving in this Country’s military services.
+For more information on the OC Veterans Service Office visit their website at: veterans.oc.gov.com

 As a courtesy, upon receipt of the VA Certified Death Certificate, Hilgenfeld Mortuary will complete the funeral/burial benefit claim forms on behalf of the family, which can then be submitted to the O.C.
 Veterans Office for benefit determination.
 If entitled to additional benefits, a Veterans Claim Officer will assist you in preparing all the required forms, advise you as to the required documentation, answer any questions you may have relative to the claim and submit your application to the appropriate agency for consideration.
 Your claim will be followed until a final decision has been rendered by the Department of Veteran Affairs.

-You may email the local office at: OCVSO@hcs.ocgiv.com regarding benefits, or telephone (714) 567-7450.
-You may also visit the NCA Web site at: www.cem.va.gov or telephone (800) 827-1000 for additional burial eligibility or other VA benefits.
+You may email the local office at: OCVSO@hcs.ocgov.com regarding benefits, or telephone (714) 480-6555.
+You may also visit the NCA website at: www.cem.va.gov or telephone (800) 827-1000 for additional burial eligibility or other VA benefits.

 Many of these private groups exist through donations, which help pay for uniforms, transportation and supplies.
 At the time of arrangement, we can advise you if a donation would be appropriate.